Wangwei0223/AWS-PhotoAlbum/README.md

 1. upload image files in JPG or PNG format to S3 Bucket.
 2. upload action trigger lambda 1 using Rekognition to detect labels
 3. Store labels to ES
 4. Serach labels from ES (enabled both text and voice input using aws-lex-audio.min.js) and display images.
-Using Lex from extracting key words
+Using Lex to extract key words

 folder: